-MANAGEMENT DISCUSSION AND ANALYSIS OF OPERATING RESULTS FOR THE YEAR ENDED DECEMBER 31, 2009
+MANAGEMENT DISCUSSION AND ANALYSIS OF OPERATING RESULTS FOR THE THREE MONTH PERIOD ENDED MARCH 31, 2010

-This Management Discussion and Analysis ("MD&A") of the financial condition and results of operations of Treasury Metals Inc. ("Treasury Metals" or the "Company") should be read in conjunction with the Company's audited financial statements for the years ended December 31, 2009 and 2008, including the related notes thereto.
+This Management Discussion and Analysis ("MD&A") of the financial condition and results of operations of Treasury Metals Inc. ("Treasury Metals" or the "Company") should be read in conjunction with the Company's unaudited financial statements for the three month period ended March 31, 2010 and audited financial statements for the years ended December 31, 2009 and 2008, including the related notes thereto.
 These financial statements have been prepared in accordance with Canadian generally accepted accounting principles ("GAAP").
-This MD&A is presented as of March 30th, 2010.
+This MD&A is presented as of May 14, 2010.
 Unless otherwise noted, the currency used is Canadian dollars.
 This MD&A contains "forward-looking" statements that are subject to risk factors set out in a cautionary note contained herein.